code-jace/atmos-notes/src/site/notes/Notes/Characters/Wendel Grubb.md

 ## Motivations
 Easy going and straightforward, Wendel enjoys the freedom that he has in running the inn and farm with his wife and friend.
 He takes pride in providing a hearty and tasty meal to anyone who needs it.
-When he can he enjoys cooking gourmet food.
-While not "rich gourmet" he is the master of the simple omelette.
+When he can he enjoys cooking gormet food.
+While not "rich gormet" he is the master of the simple omelette.
 He does not put in on anyone, and desires a similar freedom to do what he wants.
 He wants to support Tove.